Substra/substra-documentation/docs/source/index.rst

 **Server side**: There are two options to deploy the server side of Substra (backend, frontend and orchestrator):

-* :ref:`Local deployment <contributing/local-deployment:Local deployment>`: to deploy locally on a single one machine.
+* :ref:`Local deployment <how-to/developing-substra/local-deployment:Local deployment>`: to deploy locally on a single one machine.
 Useful for quick tests and for development.
-* :ref:`Production deployment <operations/Overview:Overview>`: for real deployments.
+* :doc:`Production deployment <how-to/deploying-substra/index>`: for real deployments.

 .. note::
    You can start doing local FL experiments with Substra by installing only the **client side**.